gaf3/sphinxter/docs/source/reader.rst

     .. classmethod:: comments(resource) -> dict

-        Extracts parameters comments from a function or method
+        Reads parameters comments from a function or method

-        :param resource: what to extract the parameter arguments from
+        :param resource: what to read the parameter comments from
         :type resource: function or method
+        :return: dict of parsed comments, keyed by parameter
         :rtype: dict

         **Usage**